 Often times, the lender who owns the foreclosed home is eager to sell the home at a discounted price to remove the house from their books.
 For this reason, foreclosures can be a great option for a home shopper looking for a larger home, or interested in a certain neighborhood that would be typically outside of their budget.

 Before you start the buying process, make sure that you check comparable prices around the neighborhood to make sure you understand what level of discount you may be getting.

 They May Require More Work

 One reason a foreclosure may be discounted is because of the amount of work it requires.
-The home was foreclosed on because the previous homeowner didn’t have the funds to pay their mortgage, which may mean that they didn’t have the money to keep their home in good shape.
+The home was foreclosed on because the previous homeowner didn’t have the funds to pay their mortgage, which may mean that they may not have been able to keep the home in good shape.

-The longer a home is vacant the more susceptible it is to vandalism and thieves.
+The longer a home is vacant, the more susceptible it is to vandalism and theft.
 Break-ins and property damage aren’t unusual and can lead to costly repairs and fixes.
-Here are some issues that may be a problem the longer a house is unoccupied:
+Here are some additional issues that may be a problem the longer a house is unoccupied:

 - Broken pipes

 - Missing wiring

 - Ripped out appliances